 12th April 2018

-The John S Cohen Foundation has awarded Cockpit Arts a grant of £5,000 to offer free tours of our craft incubator to non-selective London state secondary schools throughout 2018.
+The John S Cohen Foundation has awarded Cockpit Arts a grant of £5,000 to offer free tours of our craft incubator to non-selective London state secondary schools until March 2019.

 The funding will enable Cockpit Arts to extend its Schools and Apprenticeships programme which was launched last year with the support of the Drapers’ Charitable Fund.